-This is also a type of revolving credit account, wherein the borrower can access the money, spend it, repay it, and then access and spend it again.
+This is also a type of revolving credit account, wherein the borrower can access the money, spend it, repay it, and then access it again.
 The bank or financial lender will charge interest as soon as money is borrowed, but only on the actual amount of funds accessed, not on the total line of credit.
-Bank approval for this type of credit depends on the borrower’s credit history, credit rating, and business or personal relationship with the bank.
+Bank approval for this type of credit depends on the borrower’s credit history, credit rating, and their prior business or personal relationship with the bank.

 What are the types of Bank Line?

-Unsecured LOC – there is no collateral backing the loan, but a borrower must establish a good credit rating and status to qualify.
+Unsecured LOC – There is no collateral backing the loan, but a borrower must establish a good credit rating and status to qualify.
 Small businesses with proven positive credit histories are more likely to get approved, but the amount of credit extended depends on various factors, such as revenue, expenses, established credit, and years in business.

 What is the Purpose of a bank line?

 In terms of flexibility and security, a bank line of credit can be helpful for businesses as well as for individuals who are in urgent need of ready cash.
-One of the most typical uses of having a line of credit in a financial institution is for working capital.
+One of the most typical uses of a line of credit with a financial institution is for working capital.
 Funds are readily extended to business borrowers for settling obligations while their receivables are still pending collection.
 LOCs are often renewable on an annual basis.